St Michael and All Angels Church, Blantyre: Construction

 The church was designed, and its construction managed, by Rev. David Clement Scott, who had no formal architectural training.
-Labor was provided by local men without previous experience in this type of construction.
-All the bricks used were made on-site from local clay and fired in wood-fueled kilns.
-It has been estimated that eighty-one different forms of bricks were used in the building.
+Labour was provided by local men without previous experience in this type of construction.
+All the bricks used were made on-site from local clay and fired in wood-fuelled kilns.
+It is estimated that eighty-one different forms of bricks were used in the building.
 The most common bricks are 12 by 6 by 3 inches, laid up in English bond.

 Scott made no detailed drawings before construction began.
 Instead, each detail was tested with dry bricks before final assembly.
 The dimensions are approximately 106 feet long, 30 feet wide from aisle wall to aisle wall, and 37 feet high to the crest of the roof.
 Scott described his plan thus: